ryanpag3/discord-tally-bot/README.md

 `!tb dump [name]` - ~~Decrease~~ Dump your tally one point!

+## Admin

 `!tb empty [name]` - Empty a tally, setting counter to 0.

 `!tb set [name] [amount]` - set a tally to a specified amount

+**note:** I have on my wishlist to write a permissions feature.
+These most likely will be admin-only once that is complete.

 # Getting Started
 ## Starting